vegaprotocol/specs/user-interface/7003-MORD-manage_orders.md

   - `Rejected​`
     - Why was this order rejected (show `rejectedReason`)
   - `PartiallyFilled​`
-    - how much was filled before the order was canceled
+    - How much was filled before the order was canceled
-    - what was the average fill price I got for this order
+    - What was the average fill price I got for this order
   - `Parked​`
     - Why is the market currently in auction
-    - link to pegged shape (see bellow) TODO find out what happens to the limit orders in the orders API when market is in auction
+    - Link to pegged shape (see bellow) TODO find out what happens to the limit orders in the orders API when market is in auction

 - **must** see what [market](9001-DATA-data_display.md#market) an order is related to (either code, ID or name, preferable name)
   - **should** see what the status is of the market (particularly if it is not "normal")